calblueprint/phabricator-setup/README.md

 	The aforementioned automated script should have set up this arc alias for you.
 We use `arc vdiff` instead of `arc diff` because we want to explicitly keep the format of our commit template.
 	- **Super useful:** If you'd like to preview your diff before actually submitting it for review, use `arc diff --preview` instead!

 4. Often, your PL will give you feedback on your review that will prompt you to make changes before you can push to master.
 Make the changes/fixes as normal in your branch, and then use `git commit --amend` to amend your previous git commit.
 (This is normally bad GitHub practice, but becomes very useful and actually preferred when using Phabricator.)
-Then, run `arc diff` (this time _without_ the `verbatim`).
+Then, run `arc vdiff`.
 Your editor should open up with a message indicating that your are making a revision to an _existing_ Phab diff.
 	>
 	- If you need to force `arc` to assign the new commits to the correct Phab revision ID, use `arc diff --update <revision id>`
 	- If you don't need to change your commit message on amend, you can use the `--no-edit` flag to skip editing it.